spraakbanken/sparv-testing/README.md

-# sparv-pipeline-testing
+# sparv-testing

-Testing utilities for sparv-pipeline
+Testing utilities for sparv